Service dogs can make a huge, positive difference in the lives of TBI patients, even for those who do not have physical impairments.

 The Practical Benefits of TBI Service Dogs

 No two traumatic brain injuries are alike.
-This means the symptoms a person experiences will vary, depending on how severe their injuries are.
+This means the symptoms a person experiences will vary, depending on how severe their injuries are, among other factors.

 Some patients might have serious physical limitations, such as balance problems or brain injury paralysis.
-Others might not have any physical side effects at all but have significant cognitive and emotional difficulties.
+Others might not have any physical secondary effects at all but have significant cognitive and emotional difficulties.